 Training Structure

-Option One: Realign the plan
+Option One: Realign Your Plan

 - You may also need to make a slight adjustment in the final taper week (there is a note in the plan).